How Should I Start My College Search?

 Senior Assistant Director of Admission

-What not to consider!
+- What should I not consider?
 Be careful about choosing a school only on a major, because most students change majors.
 Also, if you go to the school that your boy/girl friend attends, you could be setting yourself up for a tough situation—very few high school romances survive the first year of college.

 Educational Consultant, Research Psychologist, and Writer